rapidsai/cudf/docs/cudf/source/user_guide/copy-on-write.md

 dtype: int64
 ```

-The above inconsistency is solved when Copy-on-write is enabled:
+The above inconsistency is solved when copy-on-write is enabled:

 ```python
 >>> import pandas as pd